 • Born in 1960.

 • Graduated from Kazan State University them.
 IN AND.
-Ulyanov-Lenin with a degree in Journalism.
+Ulyanov-Lenin, majoring in Journalism.

 • Since 2007 he has been working in National Museum RT.

-• One of the creators of the 28-volume book "Memory" of the Republic of Tatarstan about those who died during the Second World War, 19 volumes of the Book of Memory of the Victims political repression Republic of Tatarstan and others.
+• One of the creators of the 28-volume book “Memory” of the Republic of Tatarstan about those killed during the Second World War, 19 volumes of the Book of Memory of Victims political repression Republic of Tatarstan, etc.

-• Creator eBook in memory of the Republic of Tatarstan (a list of natives and residents of Tatarstan who died during the Second World War).
+• Creator eBook in memory of the Republic of Tatarstan (list of natives and residents of Tatarstan who died during the Second World War).

-• Author of thematic lectures from the cycle "Tatarstan during the war years", thematic excursions "Feat of countrymen on the fronts of the Great Patriotic War".
+• Author of thematic lectures from the series “Tatarstan during the war years”, thematic excursions “The feat of fellow countrymen on the fronts of the Great Patriotic War”.

-• Co-author of the concept of the virtual museum "Tatarstan - Fatherland".
+• Co-author of the concept of the virtual museum “Tatarstan - to the Fatherland”.

-• Member of 60 search expeditions to bury the remains of soldiers who fell in the Great Patriotic War (since 1980), board member of the Union of Search Teams of Russia.
+• Participant of 60 search expeditions to bury the remains of soldiers who died in the Great Patriotic War (since 1980), member of the board of the Union of Search Teams of Russia.

-• Author of more than 100 scientific and educational articles, books, participant of all-Russian, regional, international conferences.
+• Author of more than 100 scientific and educational articles, books, participant in All-Russian, regional, international conferences.
 Columnist of Realnoe Vremya.

 Add your price to the database